 INT323 Preaching Challenging New Testament Texts.
-Prerequisites: BIB 221 and PRA 103.
+Prerequisites: BIB221 and PRA103.
 In this course, students will engage in exegetical study of several challenging texts of the New Testament, including parables and other teachings of Jesus as well as passages from the letters of Paul, Hebrews, and Revelation.
 Drawing from their exegetical insights, students will prepare sermons for contemporary listeners.

 INT324 Preaching the Parables.
-Prerequisites: PRA103 and BIB221.
+Prerequisites: BIB221 and PRA103.
 This course will enable students to engage in exegetical study of several of the parables of Jesus and to explore the possibilities and challenges they offer in preaching.

 INT365 Teaching the Bible.
+Prerequisite: EDU186 or EDU266.
 This interdisciplinary course examines selected approaches to bible teaching from the perspectives of biblical scholarship and Christian education.
-Summer 2010 (ECP).
+May 2012.